Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves test results for a specific test, distinguishing it from sibling tools like getResultsForRun or getResultsForCase.
-The bilingual text adds no ambiguity.
+The description clearly states the action and resource: 'Retrieves test results for a specific test'.
+However, it does not differentiate from sibling tools like getResultsForCase and getResultsForRun, which could cause confusion.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.